mhx2718/inverse_design/README.md

 | `target.npz` | Target used for the run |
 | `run_configuration.json` | Run settings |

+To evaluate the generated designs, compute their responses using the corresponding external simulator (Abaqus/Standard for nacre and SU2 for airfoils; neither is included in this repository).
+The simulation setups and parameters are detailed in the Methods section of the paper.

 ## 📚 Citation

 If you use this repository, please cite the [GUIDe paper](https://arxiv.org/abs/2509.05641):